On rainbow tetrahedra in Cayley graphs: -types of

 \section{$K_4$-types of $\Z_n$}

 \begin{prop} Let $0<n=2k+1\in\Z$.
-There is a colored supergraph $G_{n,4}$ of the graph $G'_{n 4}$ introduced in Section~\ref{k4} and a well-defined transformation $\Phi_n$ from $G_{\infty,4}$ onto $G_{n,4}$ that operates by replacing all colors of $\N$ intervening in vertices, edges, CT's and CH's of $G_{\infty,4}$ by their image colors under reduction MOD $n$ in the sense that all vertices, respectively edges, having a common image color can be identified. \end{prop}
+There is a colored supergraph $G_{n,4}$ of the graph $G'_{n,4}$ introduced in {\rm Section~\ref{s4}} and a well-defined transformation $\Phi_n$ from $G_{\infty,4}$ onto $G_{n,4}$ that operates by replacing all colors of $\N$ tagging the objects, e.g. vertices, edges, {\rm CT}s and {\rm CH}s of $G_{\infty,4}$, by their image colors under reduction {\rm MOD} $n$ in the sense that all vertices $($resp. edges$)$ with a common image {\rm MOD} $n$ color disposition can be identified to a corresponding vertex $($resp. edge$)$. \end{prop}

-\proof Let $A$ be the subset of vertices of the graph $G_{\infty,4}$ introduced in Section~\ref{s5} whose colors have constituents $\le k$ and let $B$ be the set of neighbors of vertices of $A$ in $G_{\infty,4}$.
+\begin{proof} Let $A$ be the subset of vertices of the graph $G_{\infty,4}$ introduced in Section~\ref{s5} whose colors have exclusively constituents $\le k$ and let $B$ be the set of neighbors of vertices of $A$ in $G_{\infty,4}$.
 Let $F$ be the graph induced by $A\cup B$ in $G_{\infty,4}$.
-By reducing MOD $n$ all the colors which are constituents of colors of $F$, the resulting color identifications in $F$ yield $G_{n,4}$.
-Of course, the reductions MOD $n$ happen solely for the vertices of $B$.
-Once these vertices are reduced MOD $n$, they have the same colors as some vertices of $A$, so they must be identified correspondingly, and the edges from $A$ to $B$ are then transformed into edges joining vertices of $A$ which were not originally induced by $Ag$ in $G_{\infty,4}$.
-Now, $\Phi_n$ is defined by replacing the colors of the objects in $G_{\infty,4}$, (vertices, edges, CT's and CH's), by their reductions MOD $n$, which yields the corresponding objects in $G_{n,4}$. \qfd
+By reducing MOD $n$ all the colors tagging objects of $F$, the resulting color identifications in $F$ yield $G_{n,4}$.
+Note that the reduction MOD $n$ for vertices happens solely for the vertices of $B$.
+Once these vertices are reduced MOD $n$, they have the same colors as some vertices of $A$, so they must be identified correspondingly, and the edges from $A$ to $B$ are then transformed into edges joining vertices of $A$ which were not originally induced by $A$ in $G_{\infty,4}$.
+Now, $\Phi_n$ is defined by replacing the colors of the objects in $G_{\infty,4}$ (vertices, edges, CTs and CHs) by their reductions MOD $n$, which yields the corresponding objects in $G_{n,4}$. \end{proof}

-\begin{cor} The graph $G_{n,4}$ is an edge-disjoint union of CT's, possibly degenerate, at most three incident to each vertex. \end{cor}
+\begin{obs} The graph $G_{n,4}$ is an edge-disjoint union of possibly degenerate {\rm CT}s, at most three incident to each vertex. \end{obs}